cindyq/linuxjourney/README.md

 [Linux Journey](https://linuxjourney.com) is a site dedicated to making learning Linux fun and easy.

+## Project Hiatus

+Due to the overwhelming support for translations, Linux Journey is in the middle of a site overhaul to make it more scalable for translations.
+Unfortunately, I am a full time professional and full time student so it has taken longer to do the migration than I had hoped.
+For now, any additional translations/edits/additions will not be added to the site.
+I'll try my best to finish adding everything that was already committed and will re-visit the project when I have more cycles.
+Thank you for understanding.

 ## Language Support

 If you would like to see Linux Journey in your local language, please help us translate.
 You can fork our repo and add your translations in the respective locales folder.